polkadot-js/docs/docs/api/cookbook/blocks.md

 ## How do I map extrinsics to their events?

 While the blocks contain the extrinsics, the system event storage will contain the events and the details needed to allow for a mapping between.
 For events the `phase` is an enum that would be `isApplyExtrinsic` with the index in the cases where it refers to an extrinsic in a block.
-This index maps through the the order of the extrinsics as found.
+This index maps through the order of the extrinsics as found.

 To perform a mapping between the two, we need information from both sources.